 Acupuncture is becoming a popular choice for couples.
-An ancient therapy, acupuncture is a Chinese healing method in which fine needles help relieve or create pressure to treat an array of conditions.
-The reason it works so well for fertility improvement, is that pressure points and blood flow have everything to do with your impending pregnancy.
+An ancient therapy, acupuncture, is a Chinese healing method in which fine needles help relieve or create pressure to treat various conditions.
+It works so well for fertility improvement because pressure points and blood flow have everything to do with your impending pregnancy.

 Varieties of studies have shown consistently that acupuncture improved the blood flow to the uterus.
 That alone gave a boost to fertility because adequate blood supply in the womb is crucial for pregnancy.
 The treatment can also regulate your menstrual cycle, and the more regular you are, the better your odds for pregnancy.

-Trying to have a baby is a stressful time, even if things are going well; merely planning for a baby can feel a bit stressful.
+Trying to have a baby is stressful, even if things are going well; merely planning for a baby can feel a bit stressful.
 It’s only natural to have heightened blood pressure during this time, but lower stress means better results.
 Acupuncture is known to reduce stress and lower blood pressure while regulating natural hormones.

 Americanpregnancy.org mentions that acupuncture can improve ovarian and follicular function while increasing blood flow to the uterus.
 The article also notes that there are minimal risks in this treatment.